Cloud Application Security

-Many organizations assume they don’t need to worry about cloud security solutions as they aren’t using the cloud.
+Many organisations assume they don’t need to worry about cloud application security as they aren’t using the cloud.

 Tools like a Cloud Access Security Broker (CASB) provide all the visibility and control you need, allowing you to monitor user function and interactions and restrict actions as needed.
-Rather than a risk, the cloud quickly becomes a business enabler with CASB in place.
+Rather than a risk, the cloud quickly becomes a business enabler with a cloud application security solutions in place.